1720907/GICC-VIDEOFRAUD-METHODS/README.md

 **ID Paper:** 9568.

 **Authors:**
-* Jorge Cerón: B.Sc. in Systems Engineering from USIL, in 2022.
-Administrative TI Asistant at Public Ministry.
+* Jorge Cerón: B.Sc. in Systems Engineering from USIL, Lima-Peru in 2022.
+Currently working as Administrative TI Asistant at Public Ministry.
-* Cristian Tinipuclla: B.Sc. in Systems Engineering from USIL, in 2022.
-QA Analyst at Touch Consulting.
+* Cristian Tinipuclla: B.Sc. in Systems Engineering from USIL, Lima-Peru in 2022.
+Currently working as QA Analyst at Touch Consulting.

 Project Organization:
 ------------